menakshiprasad/employee-sample/README.md

 ## Available APIs

 /ops/operations ->
-	List all available operations available in Sample As a Service.
+	List all operations available in Sample As a Service.

 /ops/version ->
 	Returns current version